Allie Auton Sizzles In An Elegant Black Dress For New Instagram Snap: ‘Something Different’

 “Your just stunning so beautiful,” another agreed.

-Allie is known for her stunning looks on Instagram, and often delights her fans in form-fitting ensembles such as tiny bathing suits, plunging tops, and scanty lingerie.
+Allie is known for her stunning looks on Instagram, and she often delights her fans in formfitting ensembles such as tiny bathing suits, plunging tops, and scanty lingerie.

 As previously reported by The Inquisitr, Allie most recently got the pulses of her fans racing when she sported a skintight white crop top and a pair of matching pants.
 To date, that post has raked in more than 12,000 likes and over 180 comments.